day8/re-frame/README.md

   - a change to app state ...
   - triggers query functions to rerun ...
   - which triggers view functions to rerun
-  - which causes new DOM
+  - which causes modified browser DOM

 Boom, boom, boom go the dominoes.
 It is a reactive data flow.